 There are special moments in Oregon that cement themselves in your memory.
 The splash of the McKenzie River while rafting down whitewater rapids.
 Birds whistling above your head in the Mt.
 Hood National Forest.
 A fly-fishing line creating a ripple in the glassy North Umpqua River.
 Steam rising from a hot spring at Breitenbush.

 Now it’s time to give back to these unforgettable places.
-This year’s record-breaking wildfires impacted destinations throughout Oregon, burning roughly 1.07 million acres and destroying more than 4,000 homes around the Mt.
+The past couple of years’ record-breaking wildfires impacted destinations throughout Oregon, burning roughly 1.07 million acres and destroying more than 4,000 homes around the Mt.
 Hood National Forest, the Santiam Canyon, the McKenzie River Valley, the Central Oregon Coast, the Umpqua and Rogue valleys and the Klamath Basin.
-Three months later and communities are still picking up the pieces.
+More than a year later and communities are still picking up the pieces.

 During this holiday season of giving, consider donating to the recovery of Oregon’s wildfire-impacted communities.
 Your contribution will help residents rebuild with resiliency.
 The Oregon Community Foundation is gathering funds to support recovery statewide.
 Here are some more ways to help the different regions of Oregon.